 If you have little accounting knowledge, you will probably prefer a package that is more intuitive, as you won’t want to spend lots of time setting up your system or searching for essential functions.

-The best accounting software UK 2018
+The best accounting software UK 2022

-Being able to send recurring invoices and overdue notifications automatically are great time-saving features, as is the ability to turn quotes into invoices with just a click or two, though it’s not a feature of all small business accounting software.
+Being able to send recurring invoices and overdue notifications automatically are great time-saving features to help chase down late payment.
+As is the ability to accept online payments.
+The same can be said about turning quotes into invoices with just a click or two, though it’s not a feature of all small business accounting software.

 Best accounting software for medium-sized business UK

 Being able to process ingoing and outgoing payments along with payroll will also make life much easier, while third-party integration will work well for larger businesses that need to connect with POS systems, ecommerce, ERP, CRM, email marketing and Google apps.
 Again, something that not every package offers.

 For manufacturers, an inventory-tracking function enables monitoring of stock levels, while consultants and service providers will want to look for a time-tracking feature to easily record and invoice billable hours.